AR10Dev/tauri-solid-ts-tailwind-vite/README.md

 - [ ] Change the author name in `LICENSE`
 - [ ] Clean up the READMEs
 - [ ] Optional: Remove the `.github` folder which contains the github action for cross compilation
+- [ ] Optional: Remove the `.devcontainer` folder which contains the devcontainer for VSCode
 - [ ] Enjoy 😉

 ## Usage